nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/application.md

 Possible values: `protractor`, `cypress`, `none`

-Test runner to use for end to end (e2e) tests.
+Test runner to use for end to end (e2e) tests

 ### inlineStyle